chinasatokolo/BlackinComputing/README.md

 * [CodePath](https://www.codepath.org/): CodePath provides college students with no-cost coding courses, mentorship, and career support to prepare them for careers in tech.

+* [CMD-IT](http://www.cmd-it.org/): CMD-IT is the national Center for Minorities and People with Disabilities in Information Technology that is focused on the following under-represented groups: African Americans, Native Americans, Hispanics, and People with Disabilities.

 * [Data Science Africa](http://www.datascienceafrica.org/): aims to create a hub in the network of data science researchers across Africa.

 * [Deep Learning Indaba](https://deeplearningindaba.com/): The Deep Learning Indaba is an organisation whose mission is to Strengthen Machine Learning and Artificial Intelligence in Africa.

 * [/dev/color](https://www.devcolor.org/): Our mission is to empower Black software engineers to help one another grow into industry leaders.

+* [Institute for African-American Mentoring in Computing Sciences](http://www.iaamcs.org/): iAAMCS aims to significantly increase the number of Black/African Americans pursuing and completing the PhD in computing fields through a national mentoring model.

 * [The National GEM Consortium](https://www.gemfellowship.org/): The mission of The National GEM Consortium is to enhance the value of the nation’s human capital by increasing the participation of underrepresented groups (African Americans, American Indians, and Hispanic Americans) at the master’s and doctoral levels in engineering and science.

 * [The National Society of Black Engineers](https://nsbe.org/home.aspx): The mission of the National Society of Black Engineers is “to increase the number of culturally responsible Black Engineers who excel academically, succeed professionally and positively impact the community.”

-* [CMD-IT](http://www.cmd-it.org/): CMD-IT is the national Center for Minorities and People with Disabilities in Information Technology that is focused on the following under-represented groups: African Americans, Native Americans, Hispanics, and People with Disabilities.

 ### Venture Capital